 A Diverse Population

 As a university with a strong reputation for scholarly contribution and research, BU is proud to welcome students from all 50 US states, more than 100 countries (in fact, our international student population is among the largest in the US), and wide variety of ethnic, cultural, and socioeconomic backgrounds.
 Need further proof?
-For the second year in a row, Open Doors has ranked BU #12 on its list of campuses with the most international students.
+Forbes ranked BU #17 on their list of best US colleges for international students, and for the second year in a row, Open Doors has ranked BU #12 on its list of campuses with the most international students.

 Students apply to BU from around the world: